Curbcut/cc.buildr/README.md

 We start by declaring all the “regions” for which data can be visualized.
-Each of the following regions (CMA, island, city, cmhc) and scales (CSD, CT, DA, building and cmhc_zone) is a different mapbox tileset.
+Each of the following regions (CMA, island, city, cmhc) and scales (CSD, CT, DA, building and cmhczone) is a different mapbox tileset.
 At this stage, the regions must be in a priority order: If the user defaults to a region that is not available for a certain dataset, the map will instead display the region closest to the top of the list